syncfusion-content/maui-docs/MAUI/RadialGauge/marker-pointer.md

 documentation: ug
 ---

-# Marker Pointer in MAUI Radial Gauge
+# Marker Pointer in .NET MAUI Radial Gauge

 Indicate current values by using different types of marker pointers.
-You can change the marker type using the `MarkerType` property.
+You can change the marker shape type using the `MarkerType` property.

 {% tabs %}